State Entropy Maximization with Random Encoders for Efficient Exploration: Experiments

 \subsection{DeepMind Control Suite Experiments}

 {\bf Setup. } To evaluate the sample-efficiency of our method, we compare to Dreamer \cite{hafner2019dream}, a state-of-the-art model-based RL method for visual control; and two state-of-the-art model-free RL methods, RAD \cite{laskin2020reinforcement} and DrQ \cite{kostrikov2020image}.
 For comparison with other exploration methods, we consider RND \cite{burda2018exploration} and ICM \cite{pathak2017curiosity} that introduce additional models for exploration.
 For RE3 and baseline exploration methods, we use RAD as the underlying model-free RL algorithm.
 To further demonstrate the applicability of RE3 to model-based RL algorithms, we also consider a combination of Dreamer and RE3.
 For random encoders, we use convolutional neural networks with the same architecture as underlying RL algorithms, but with randomly initialized parameters fixed during the training.
-As for the newly introduced hyperparameters, we use $k = 3$, $\beta_{0} = 0.05$, and $\rho \in \{0.0, 0.00001, 0.000025\}$.
+As for the newly introduced hyperparameters, we use $k = 3$, $\beta_{0} \in \{0.05, 0.25\}$, and $\rho \in \{0.0, 0.00001, 0.000025\}$.
 We provide more details in Appendix~\ref{appendix:dm_control_detail}.
 Source code is available at \url{https://sites.google.com/view/re3-rl}.

 {\bf Comparative evaluation. } Figure~\ref{fig:dm_control_online} shows that RE3 consistently improves the sample-efficiency of RAD on various tasks.
 In particular, RAD + RE3 achieves average episode return of 601.6 on Cheetah Run Sparse, where both model-free RL methods RAD and DrQ fail to solve the task.
 We emphasize that state entropy maximization with RE3 achieves such sample-efficiency with minimal cost due to its simplicity and compute-efficiency.
 We also observe that Dreamer + RE3 improves the sample-efficiency of Dreamer on most tasks, which demonstrates the applicability of RE3 to both model-free and model-based RL algorithms.
-We provide additional experimental results on more tasks in Figure~\ref{fig:dm_control_online_supple}.